Student Interns

 1. A current CV

-2. A one-page essay describing why you are interested in the internship and some possible areas of focus
+2. A one-page (11pt font and 500 words maximum) personal statement describing why you are interested in the internship and some possible areas of focus

 3. A statement on your potential contributions to diversity (see https://diversity.ucsf.edu/contributions-to-diversity-statement for information)